 - Dairy products (10-12% MCTs)

-Though consuming coconut oil is one of the best ways to get MCTs if you aren’t taking a pure MCT supplement, it won’t give you 100% MCTs like a supplement will, and here’s why…
+Consuming coconut oil is one of the best ways to get MCTs.
+But it won’t give you 100% MCTs as a supplement will, and here’s why…

 MCT vs Coconut Oil

-While there are tons of benefits to consuming coconut oil, (and you definitely still should as part of a healthy diet), when it comes to MCTs, coconut oil is about 55-60% MCTs, while MCT oil is 100% MCTs (if you get one of the best MCT Oil supplements).
+There are tons of benefits to consuming coconut oil, which is why it’s great for a healthy diet!
+But when it comes to MCTs, coconut oil contains only about 55-60% MCTs.
+MCT oil, on the other hand, is 100% MCTs (if you get one of the best MCT Oil supplements).
 (3)

-In addition, there are different types of MCTs and coconut oil contains all four of them.
-However, two of them are thought to be the most efficient MCTs (caprylic and capric acid), and the best MCT oils will contain large doses of these and small doses of the other MCTs…
+Additionally, there are different types of MCTs, and coconut oil contains all four of them.
+However, it’s thought that two of them are the most efficient MCTs (caprylic and capric acid).
+The best MCT oils will contain large doses of these and small doses of the other MCTs…

 Types of MCTs:

 - C8 – Caprylic acid (found in large doses in MCT oil)

 - C10 – Capric acid (found in large doses in MCT oil)

 Coconut oil is mostly made up of lauric acid, with a smaller percentage of the other MCTs.
 For this reason, it takes longer to digest and won’t give you the quick burst of energy that MCT oil will.